 May, 1928: Carlo Roggero on sax, Stefano Robello on violin, his first harp guitar played by friend Bartolomeo Canesi

 Below (1928-1929): Many other guitarists played Roggero’s harp guitar in various ensembles that increasingly seem more jazz-oriented.
 Additionally, Carlo’s father Giuseppe played the cello (basso) with his son and friends.

 By 1930, Carlo designed a second, fancier harp guitar.
 This one was more directly influenced by Taraffo’s ornate Gazzo.

 Carlo constructing his second harp guitar in May, 1930.
 Note his method of installing the two back braces to the side walls in pair with the top braces.
 The family scrapbook notes “based on the model of Pasquale Taraffo ‘The Wheel’” (Taraffo’s local nickname, inspired by his unique right hand/arm motion).

 Laura knows of a mandolin and pair of violins still in the family, but no one knows what happened to the homemade harp guitars.
 Fortunately for posterity, a perfect photograph of the finished instrument was taken and preserved.
-Note the unusual “random” placement of each tuner to its corresponding nut post, dictated by Carlo’s headstock design, and how he appears to have painted the bass head gold as Taraffo later did with his Gazzo’s walnut headstock (at left).
+Note the unusual “random” placement of each tuner to its corresponding nut post, dictated by Carlo’s headstock design, and how he appears to have painted the bass head gold as Taraffo later did with his Gazzo’s walnut headstock (below).
 I’ll soon be adding Carlo’s instruments and his harp guitar-playing friends to the growing (and woefully in need of updating) Gazzo study.

 As saxophonist, camera buff and civil engineer Carlo Roggero paid his own tribute to local legend Pasquale Taraffo, so now does Harpguitars.net pay its respects to Carlo Roggero!